exakat/exakat/docs/Rules.rst

        }

        public function barfoo($b) {
            // This has no action on the local object.
-It could be a function return 3 + $b;
+It could be a function or a closure where needed return 3 + $b;
        }
    }

    ?>

+Note that a method using a class constant is not considered as using the local class, for this analyzer.

 +--------------+-----------------------------------------------------------------------------------------+
 | Command Line | Classes/ShouldUseThis                                                                   |